This essay was developed due to requests by clients.

 In addition the person who has inadequate boundaries in any of these ways is in some sense shaming the other whose behaviour they are trying to justify, when they are usually consciously attempting not to shame.
 This is counter-intuitive yes, but if we rescue another when they have the tools to sort it out themselves our actions imply that they lack the capacity for their own growth.

-Hence the more balanced we become at each of these levels of empathic resonance (i.e. the more work we have done to resolve those issues) the less likely we will need to resort to any form of shame in order to protect oneself from shame by another.
+Hence the more balanced we become at each of these levels of empathic resonance (i.e. the more work we have done to process the unprocessed emotional charge and resolve those cracks) the less likely we will need to resort to any form of shame in order to protect oneself from shame by another.

 And so rather than be the opposite of shame, as suggested above, perhaps true empathy should be considered as an optimal middle way between these two end-points of shaming.
 Because if we can really empathise at each of the various levels then we can regulate with both the other and ourselves, keeping a sense of identity without rigidity and enabling change without rupture.